The Outdoor Life

 - Great weather: The time of the year not everyone needs to pay attention to, but for Colorado, this is especially important.
 We do have all 4 seasons for sure and knowing them can help in understanding what to be prepared for.
 Spring is typically cloudy, some rain and temps can change 30+ degrees from day to day.
 Winter, can dump 2-3 feet of snow in a blink of an eye.
 Fall has the most beautiful colors when the Aspens change, and summer is typically reasonably stable.
 I have seen it snow in July, but that is rare and mostly above treeline.

-They always say that it’s not the destination but the journey, and for the most part this is true – but when the destination is in the middle of the journey – it must be taken into consideration as well.
+They always say that it’s not the destination but the journey, and for the most part, this is true – but when the destination is in the middle of the journey – it must be taken into consideration as well.
 That said – at 50 I have slept on the ground more than I care to.
-So finding a hut system in the middle of the middle of 1.7 million acres was high on my list.
+So finding a hut system in the middle of 1.7 million acres was high on my list.